MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-apps.md

 ## Install an app update - the flow

-It's not good practice to install an app update directly on a production environment without trying it on a sandbox environment first.
+We recommend you always install and test an app update on a Sandbox environment first.
 You want to make sure the app update won't disrupt the operational flow or cause problems for the users.
-We recommend you always install and test it on a Sandbox environment first.

 The following steps provide the general flow for updating an app.